roboticist-tav/diego_documentation/docs/corpus/mavlink/mavlink.md

 ## MAV_CMD_NAV_LOITER_TURNS ([18](https://mavlink.io/en/messages/common.html#MAV_CMD_NAV_LOITER_TURNS))

-MAVLink defines the `MAV_CMD_NAV_LOITER_TURNS` command as, _"[to instruct a drone to] ...loiter around this waypoint for X turns."_.
+MAVLink defines the `MAV_CMD_NAV_LOITER_TURNS` command as, _"[to instruct a drone to] …loiter around this waypoint for X turns."_.
 The unexplicit behaviour is to circle around a given waypoint at a set radius (from the waypoint as centre) using the sign (of the radius) for clockwise/counter-clockwise direction.
 The 'circle' is intended to be on the *XY-Plane*.
 The optional extra functionality, known as the `Xtrack Location`, provides specifications for the object to converge to an exit location and/or path of the next waypoint.

 MAVLink provides an excellent condensed parameter array for a multifaceted function, so translating this behaviour in ***Diego*** is going to be more *'wordy'* than ***Diego*** normally is.